IBM/fraud-prediction-using-FPPredictPlus/README.md

 ### Download predicted results

-We can get other details about model performance by clicking on `Downloading results` per below.
+We can get other details about model performance by clicking on `Download results` per below.

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/prdt-frd-dtls.png)